Why is a Business Continuity Plan important?

 Some of the key features of effective Business Continuity Plans are:

-- Comprehensive risk assessment: Identifies all potential threats to operations.
+- Comprehensive risk assessment: Identifies all potential threats to operations, including financial vulnerabilities that may require solutions like a secured business loan.

 - Clear communication channels: Establishes predefined ways to communicate during a crisis.